 Both Associated Builders and Contractors, Inc., (ABC) Keystone Chapter and Eastern PA Chapter, and Berks Career and Technology Center (BCTC). are the RA sponsor Program Affiliates for our registered pre-apprenticeship program.
 R3 graduates are eligible for credit up to 72 hours of Related Theory Learning (RTL).

 For more information on R3, contact r3@BCPSReentry.org or 484-260-3860.

 How it started....

-BCPS is one of 14 recipients nationwide and the only organization in PA to be recently awarded a U.S. Department of Labor Reentry Projects grant.
-The grant totaling $1,237,737 will be used to fund a comprehensive training program in the construction trades for returning citizens involved in their workforce development programs.
-BCPS will partner with the Reading Muhlenberg Career and Technology Center (RMCTC), Habitat for Humanity Berks County (HFHBC), PA CareerLink Berks County and the Berks County Workforce Development Board (WDB) to provide the training.
+BCPS was one of 14 recipients nationwide and the only organization in PA to be awarded a U.S. Department of Labor Reentry Projects grant in 2017.
+The grant totaling $1,237,737 was used to fund this comprehensive training program in the construction trades for returning citizens involved in their workforce development programs - providing hope and opportunity to many individuals with barriers to gainful employment.
+BCPS partnered with the Reading Muhlenberg Career and Technology Center (RMCTC), Habitat for Humanity Berks County (HFHBC), PA CareerLink Berks County and the Berks County Workforce Development Board (WDB) to provide the training.

 “The Pennsylvania Department of Corrections applauds BCPS for its initiative and grant award,” said Pennsylvania Department of Corrections Secretary John Wetzel.
 “The vast majority of all incarcerated individuals will return to their communities one day and successful reentry is paramount.
 This program will go a long way toward achieving that goal.”

 This training is not only an investment in the success of participants, but is also an investment in our community.
-It will allow returning citizens to give back to the community while obtaining marketable skills.
-BCPS and our partners in this initiative are committed to not only rebuilding lives but also rebuilding some of Reading’s most blighted neighborhoods.
+R3 allows returning citizens to give back to the community while obtaining marketable skills.
+BCPS and our partners in this initiative are committed to not only rebuilding lives, but also rebuilding some of Reading’s most blighted neighborhoods.